 Setting Up the Pickleball Court

-After the surface, fencing, lighting, and other materials have been selected, you can set up the court.
-We recommend seeking the help of a professional, especially if you are building a court for a recreation center, club, or school.
+After the surface, fencing, lighting, and other materials have been selected, you can set up the pickleball court and pickleball court lines.
+We recommend seeking the help of a professional, especially if you are building a court for recreation centers, clubs, or schools.
 A professional can ensure that everything is set up to code.

 Contact North State Resurfacing to Build Your Pickleball Court

-If you are looking to build one or more pickleball courts, call North State Resurfacing for professional assistance.
-We’ve renovated and built thousands of outdoor courts across NC, SC, and Virginia.
+If you are looking to build one pickleball court or a multi-court pickleball facility, call North State Resurfacing for professional assistance.
+You can count on us to make sure you have the right pickleball court dimensions as well as the right net height for this popular sport.
+We’ve renovated and built thousands of outdoor courts across North Carolina, South Carolina, and Virginia.
 Call us at (919) 877-6972 or complete this easy-to-use form to talk to a licensed tennis and pickleball contractor.